 Merlot, the classic French grape that is an indispensable component of Bordeaux, is finally making a comeback in the United States after being unceremoniously trashed by Paul Giamatti’s wine snob in “Sideways.”
 While that 2004 film is credited with a notable drop in Merlot sales, it may have also signaled that American Merlot producers needed some tough love to shake them out of late-20th-century complacency.

 If you’ve been wary of Merlot, fear not.
-With low tannins and typical notes of blueberry, dark chocolate, and cracked pepper, Merlot is known as an easy-drinking wine that plays well with a variety of foods.
+With soft tannins, supple fruit, and typical notes of blueberry and plum, Merlot is known as an easy-drinking wine that plays well with a variety of foods.
 To help highlight some outstanding bottles, we’ve pulled together a list of the best we’ve tried this year.

 Table Of Contents

 Best Merlot Wines Under $50

 Becker Vineyards Estate Reserve Merlot 2020

 The Beckers bought a cabin in the Texas Hill Country in the early ‘90s as a getaway home.
 It came with just under 50 acres of land.
 Long story short, they began a wine venture with the help of family and friends and today have over 300 acres planted with nine different grape varieties.
 We loved their Chardonnay for our best of list this year and they are flooring us again with this Merlot.
 The nose is filled with aromas of warming spices and a hint of smoldering campfire.
 The fruit is soft on the palate with good depth and prominent yet balanced tannins.

 Average Price: $20